timgale/timgale.github.io/_posts/2024-04-05-how-design-collaborates-with-the-business.md

 <img class="article-image" src="/images/article-images/design-collaboration-post-image.jpg" />

-Good design is a key factor in businesses results.
+Good design is a key factor in business results.
 {: class="narrow"}

 Those who are aware of the impact design can bring are more likely to improve customer satisfaction and provide a greater experience for the people using their product.